 Each of these assessments, says the SRA, must be passed in two practice contexts picked by the candidates from this list: crime; dispute resolution; property; wills, trusts and estates; and corporate/commercial.
-SQE2 will be more extensive (and more expensive) than SQE1 as it will likely involve some practical role-playing exercises with actors.
+SQE2 will involve 15-18 tasks or 'stations', and will be more extensive (and more expensive) than SQE1 as it will involve some practical role-playing exercises with actors.

 Sources told us that, rather oddly, their understanding is that the SRA intends SQE2 to be suitable for “anyone to walk into regardless of practice experience” – in other words, that no preparation would be required.
+After speaking to students who'd participated in the pilot, the Junior Lawyers Division voiced fears "that the multiple choice questions are not overly difficult, confirming the current concerns of the profession, and that the SRA is potentially setting the level of legal knowledge and/or question standard too low.”
 That said, you'd be pretty stupid to "go into a high-stakes assessment – especially an oral assessment – without training and probably mock exams too,” as one firm put it.

 As SQE2 will be taken at the end of your period of work experience – i.e. at the end of the training contract – firms will need to release their trainees for a period to cram and sit the exam.
 This is similar to the path trainee accountants and doctors follow to qualification.
 However, one graduate recruiter at a City firm was concerned about this system: “It will be tricky to give trainees enough time for study leave, as the exam preparation is likely to be pretty intensive.”